 It is the applicant's responsibility to have complete, official transcripts sent directly from each institution of higher education the applicant has attended to the Office of Admissions and Records of UH-Victoria.
 UHV considers transcripts official only when they bear both the signature of the registrar and the seal of the issuing school and are sent directly to the UHV Office of Admissions and Records from the registrar's office of each school the applicant has attended.
-The applicant must submit a transcript of any college work attempted previously at another institution whether or not the applicant earned any credit.
+The applicant must submit a transcript of any college work attempted previously at another institution whether or not the applicant earned any credit..
+For 2nd Degree BSN and MSN applicants in the School of Nursing, it is the responsibility of the applicant to submit all official transcripts to NursingCAS.
+Please refer to the School of Nursing section of this catalog for more information.

 If the applicant's official transcript(s) have not arrived at the UHV Office of Admissions by the 12th class day of a fall or spring semester/term or the 4th class day of a summer term, UHV may administratively withdraw the applicant from all classes for the term.
 Also, UHV may require the applicant to forfeit all tuition and fees.
 Records from one institution carried on a transcript from a second institution do not qualify as credentials for admission.
+For 2nd Degree BSN and MSN applicants, UHV will consider the PDF transcripts securely provided by NursingCAS as official for use in admissions decisions.
+However, UHV reserves the right to require an applicant to send a set of official transcripts directly to UHV.